nospam2000/ch341-baudrate-calculation/README.md

 and activate the x2 and x8 dividers.

 The meaning of the bits 3 to 6 is unknown, all drivers set them to 0.
-They might contain some more modes about when to notify the host about newly received values.

 ### Divisor register 0x13 (Linux: CH341_REG_BPS_DIV, FreeBSD: UCHCOM_REG_BPS_DIV)